 Product packaging is an often misunderstood in-store communication channel.
-Yes there are lots of pretty bags, boxes, bottles and cans on the shelves of stores, but how much do you really know about they psychologically Influence shoppers?
+Yes, there are lots of pretty bags, boxes, bottles and cans on the shelves of stores, but how much do you really know about how they psychologically influence shoppers?

 The right hand rule

 Firstly, did you know that around 90% of the population are right-handed?
 So what, I hear you ask.
 When it comes to packaging, images on pack that are viewed as being oriented towards the viewers dominant hand generate more mental simulation that evokes motor responses.

 A number of studies have shown that visually depicting a product oriented towards the dominant hand of the shopper results in heightened purchase intentions.
 Conversely, products oriented towards the non-dominant hand can lead to decreased purchase intentions.

 So when you have images on packs; make sure they are oriented towards what right-handers would view as natural.
 Sorry, left-handers (including me).

 What about the size of the brand name on pack?
 There is a train of thought that states making it too big makes the pack look tacky: Wrong!
 Researchers have found that when the size of the brand logo was increased, not only did it receive more fixations in eye tracking, but participants also perceived the item more positively too.

 Remember that a carefully designed pack, assessed in isolation by the board of directors, looking at it on a boardroom table is completely different to immersing it in amongst 50,000 other items in a 21st century supermarket.
 Or worse still, as a 25mm thumbnail within the online .com site of a supermarket.

 Your pack needs to be as easy to mentally process as possible so that it can engage passers-by as quickly as it can.
 Did you know that your decision on where to put the main image on the pack front and where to put the words will significantly impact of how shoppers process your brand.